echoe/echoe.github.io/_posts/2025-05-22-adjusting-wav-files.md

 October update:

-To use the lame codec to convert .mp3 files to .wav programmatically, you can just:
+To use the ffmpeg codec to convert .mp3 files to .wav programmatically, you can just:

-`find . -type f | while read i; do j=$(echo $i | sed 's/.mp3/.wav/g'); lame -V2 $i $j; done`
+`find . -type f | while read i; do j=$(echo $i | sed 's/.mp3/.wav/g'); ffmpeg -i $i $j; done`

-Did I save 100 samples in .mp3 accidentally? ... ... maybe.
+Did I save hundreds of samples in .mp3 accidentally? ... ... maybe.